nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 title: User Guide
 ---

 FitBook is a **desktop app for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are a fitness trainer that prefers typing over mouse interactions, FitBook is the perfect application for you to manage your clients!
+If you are a personal trainer that prefers typing over mouse interactions, FitBook is the perfect application for you to manage your clients!

 * Table of Contents
 {:toc}